ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 - /about.html
 ---

-I am a postdoc jointly at EPFL's [SPRING Lab](https://spring.epfl.ch/), headed by Prof. Carmela Troncoso, and the Cyber-Defense (CYD) Campus in Lausanne, Switzerland.
-I am generously funded by the [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) of the CYD Campus where my main collaborator is Dr. Raphael Meier.
+I am a postdoc in the [SPRING Lab](https://spring.epfl.ch/) at EPFL, headed by Prof. Carmela Troncoso.
+My position is funded by the [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) of the Cyber-Defense Campus, where my main collaborator is Dr. Raphael Meier.

 I completed my PhD in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk/), advised by [Dr. Yves-Alexandre de Montjoye](http://www.demontjoye.com/index.html).
 My research lies at the intersection between machine learning, privacy, and security.
 I study privacy and security vulnerabilities in data processing technologies: machine learning models, query-based systems, and perceptual hashing-based client-side scanning, through the lens of automated attacks.
 Through a rigorous study of privacy vulnerabilities, my research can inform the design of principled countermeasures allowing to prevent them and, ultimately, to use data safely.